 In the movie opening scenes, the newspaper shown is dated May 3, 1962.
 However, the headlines refer to events that occurred in September of 1962 (Sonny Liston-Floyd Patterson fight and also Governor Ross Barnett defying Supreme Court's ruling to allow Negroes to attend Mississippi University).

 During the opening "Good Morning Baltimore" song segment, a school bus labeled "Patterson School District" passes behind Tracy on the streets of Baltimore.
 Although she attends Patterson Park High School, it's still the Baltimore School District.

-When Penny is taking Tracy's parents to the TV to see Tracy on the Corny Collins Show, Edna says "You think I wanna think [John Glenn]'s really up there?"
-While some might believe she is referring to the moon landing, which occurred in July 1969 (7 years after the movie takes place), Edna is in fact referring to John Glenn orbiting the Earth, which occurred in February 1962, following the approximate time line for the movie.
+When Penny is taking Tracy's parents to the TV to see Tracy on the Corny Collins Show, Edna says "You think I wanna think he's really up there?"
+While some might believe she is referring to the moon landing, which occurred in July 1969 (7 years after the movie takes place), Edna is in fact referring to Major John Glenn orbiting the Earth, which occurred in February 1962, just before the movie is set.